ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 (kuberay-logging-tldr)=
 ### Deploying a RayCluster with logging CR

-Now, we will see how to deploy the configuration described above.

-Deploy the KubeRay Operator if you haven't yet.
+To deploy the configuration described above, deploy the KubeRay Operator if you haven't yet:
 Refer to the {ref}`Getting Started guide <kuberay-operator-deploy>` for instructions on this step.